cyberconnecthq/cyberconnect-docs-v2/docs/how-to/build-a-nft-sbt-platform/create-profile-nft.md

 ---
 id: create-profile-nft
 title: Create Profile NFT
-slug: /how-to/build-a-nft-sbt-platform/create-profile-nft
+slug: /how-to/build-nft-sbt-platform/create-profile-nft
 sidebar_label: Create Profile NFT
 sidebar_position: 3
-description: How to Build a NFT/SBT platform - Create Profile NFT
+description: How to Build NFT/SBT platform - Create Profile NFT
 ---

 To allow the user to create a profile, you'll need to implement a way to interact with the Profile NFT contract directly from the user's wallet.
 This can be achieved with the help of that particular Profile NFT contract's ABI.